gamedev-pro/algorithm-tester-csharp/README.md

 ## Running specific tests

-When debugging a coding challenge, you often want to run only the test cases that are failing.
-AlgTester supports running only failed tests.
+When debugging a coding challenge, you often want to run only the test cases that are failing, or a subset of all your tests.
+AlgTester support both of these use cases:

+### Running only failed tests
 ```c#
 var solutionFunc = MyCodingChallengeSolution;
 SolutionTester.New()